What’s New in New Zealand?

 Here’s a preview of the best things to see and do in New Zealand ports of call.

 The only turnaround port in New Zealand, where cruises start and end, Auckland has opened several luxury hotels including Park Hyatt, QT and Hotel Britomart — ideal for pre-cruise or post-cruise stays.
-InterContinental Auckland is scheduled to be completed soon, with a rooftop bar and almost every room offering views across Waitematā Harbour.
+InterContinental Auckland is scheduled to be completed by late 2023, with a rooftop bar and almost every room offering views across Waitematā Harbour.

 The city has been reshaped by the billion-dollar Commercial Bay development, with a laneway shopping precinct and more than 120 food and beverage options including an equestrian-themed restaurant, Saxon + Parole, led by a Michelin-starred chef.